Most people will work for a bad leader three times before they ever experience a good one.

 What it is

-The People-First Playbook Cohort is a four-session leadership experience built specifically for men in their first three to five years of leading others.
+The People-First Playbook Cohort is a four-session foundational leadership experience built specifically for emerging and new leaders.

 Small group environment, real conversation, and practical tools.
 With direct access to executive coaching.

-2 private 30-minute coaching sessions with Nick, one at the start and one at the close
+• 2 private 45-minute coaching sessions with Nick, one at the start and one at the close

 Investment: $497 per leader